Royal Armoured Corps: Delivering Security in a Changing World (2004)

 The reorganisation of the Army announced in 2004 led to significant changes to the Royal Armoured Corps.
 Reorganisation that began in 2003 would see three armoured regiments removed from Germany to the UK, with one re-roled as an FR regiment.
 In addition, three Challenger 2 squadrons will be converted to Interim Medium Armour Squadrons, while each FR regiment will gain a Command and Support Squadron.

-Deployments

 As part of the reorganisation, postings will be realigned: